richeney/terraform_fabric_administrator_reference/docs/service_principal.md

     Scroll down to Developer settings.

     Enable _Allow service principals to create and use profiles_ for _The entire organization_.

+    There is no need to add in API permissions for Fabric for service principals.
+(There are only two there.)
+It is a rather blunt permissions model right now.

 1. Create required RBAC role assignments for the service principal